mohuls/django-gunicorn/README.md

 # Option-1 (Nginx web server)
 ## Run using gunicorn server (Remote)

-1. cd to project dir then make sure the virtual environment is active (`$ source env/bin/activate`)
+1. cd to project dir then make sure the virtual environment is active (`$ pipenv shell`)
 2. `$ pip install gunicorn` to install gunicorn application server.
 3. `$ gunicorn --bind 0.0.0.0:8000 stocks.wsgi` to start the application using gunicorn server.